Dabbling in Jet Lag

 Applying for a long-stay French visa (or Visa de Long Séjour) can be a long and tedious process.
 It seems like the paperwork is never-ending, and just when you think you’ve finished it’s time to renew your visa.

 I have a lot of experience applying for long-term French visas.
+And I’ve been a resident of France for more than six years.
 In fact, I am, currently, applying for French citizenship.

 This step-by-step guide will focus on applying for the long-stay (spouse of a French citizen) visa.
 I will take you through the entire process, and provide you with all the information you need.